 This protocol must have pins 4,5,6, and 14.
 Pin 6 is CAN high, and pin 14 is CAN low.

 You can check out the information-rich wiki here for more reading on what the OBD2 pins mean and how the protocols and PIDs work.
 The PIDs will show you the general information that all OBD2 cars will show and how it works out the data and displays it.

 Using the OBD2 pinout guide above, you can take away the guesswork and determine if your car is OBD2 and which protocol it runs on.
 All petrol cars made after 2006 and all diesel cars made after 2007 in Australia were mandated by law to be OBD2 compliant.
 Some earlier cars were OBD2 compliant before this law, and the above guide will help you find out.
 And if it is not OBD2, do not worry.
 Just get in touch with us as we have a range of OBD scan tools to help you.

 For a rough idea of what tools will do what you can, click on the links below:

 Australia 2006+ Car – Basic Scan Tool to access the engine data and clear and check engine faults.
 This tool here

-Australia 2006+ Car – Full system scan tool access all systems to read data and check and clear faults.
-This scan tool here.
+Australia 2006+ Car – Full system scan tool access all systems to read data and check apparent faults.
+This scan tool is here.

-Pre 2006 cars and also newer cars – Full system scan tool that can do OBD2 and OBD cars.
+Pre-2006 and newer cars – Full system scan tool that can do OBD2 and OBD cars.
 See this tool here.